 Organization is a valuable skill that will carry over into many other areas of a person’s life.
-When a child is taught organization skills early on, then they will be more likely to develop strong organizational habits that will enable them to better manage their time, possessions and relationships.
-For this reason, it is important for you to begin to implement the following ideas into your parenting routine for teaching organization skills to children at an early age.
+When a child is taught how to become organized early on, then they will be more likely to develop strong organizational habits that will enable them to better manage their time, possessions and relationships.
+For this reason, it is important for you to begin to implement the following ideas for how to improve organizational skills into your parenting routine at an early age.

 Explain the Benefits